Inelastic thermoelectric transport and fluctuations in mesoscopic system: Elastic versus inelastic thermoelectric transport in mesoscopic systems

 where $\eta_C=1-T_c/T_h$ is the Carnot efficiency.
 The maximum efficiency show monotonous increase as a function of the dimensionless figure of merit $ZT$, where $ZT=TG S^2/K$.
 Clearly, the maximum efficiency $\eta_{\rm max}$ approaches the Carnot efficiency $\eta_C$ when $ZT$ approaches $\infty$.
 Unfortunately, high values of $ZT$ are difficult to be achieved.
 In the definition of $ZT$, the heat conductivity $K$ consists of both the electronic heat conductivity and the phononic heat conductivity.
-In particular, Mahan and Sofo proposed that the ``best thermoelectrics'' can be realized in narrow-band conductors \cite{Mahan}.
-Their proposal is based on the arguments that electronic heat conductivity can be suppressed in these narrow-band conductors, while a decent Seebeck coefficient can still be achieved.
-However, this argument leads to a lot of debates \cite{ZhouPRL}, since narrow-band conductors are bad electrical conductors where the heat transport is dominated by phonons.
-Phonon thermal transport will inevitably suppresses the figure of merit in these narrow-band conductors.
-This reveals that there exists intrinsic entanglement between the charge and heat transports, since they are both carried by electrons.
+In particular, Mahan and Sofo proposed that the ``best thermoelectrics'' can be realized in narrow-band conductors~\cite{Mahan}.
+Their proposal is based on the arguments that electronic heat conductivity can be suppressed in these narrow-band conductors, while a decent Seebeck coefficient can still be achieved. { However, this argument leads to a lot of debates~\cite{ZhouPRL}, and phonon thermal transport will inevitably suppress the figure of merit in these narrow-band conductors.} This reveals that there exists intrinsic correlation between the charge and heat transport, since they are both carried by electrons.
 Though the separation of the charge and heat transport is impossible in elastic transport processes, we will show that it becomes possible in inelastic transport processes.